-This is a brief guide to researching records of Royal Air Force squadrons.
-RAF squadron records are largely complete and fairly detailed.
-They are held in a variety of places, but the majority of relevant records can be found at The National Archives.
+This is a brief guide to researching records of Royal Air Force squadrons, as opposed to records of RAF personnel.
+Most RAF squadron records have survived and are fairly detailed.
+They are held in a variety of places, but the majority are at The National Archives.

 What do I need to know before I start?

 The Royal Air Force was formed in 1918, towards the end of the First World War.
 Most operational records of its predecessors can be found in AIR 1 and AIR 2.

 Search the operations record books (AIR 27) by squadron number and date range on Discovery, our catalogue (£).